TatoEb/adss-x100/README.md

 To reattach to the detached session use the command:  sudo screen -r X100

-To stop X100 press:  Ctrl+C.
+To stop X100 press:  Ctrl+C (if it's opened on screen and running) or use the script:  cd ~ && ./stop.sh  (if it's detached and not opened on screen)

 To start X100 again:  cd ~ && ./X100.sh